RIPE-NCC/ripe-database-documentation/docs/03.RIPE-Database-Structure/11-REST-API-Data-model.md

 ***

 #### Sources:
-    a set of available _source_ for the RIPE database
+A set of available _source_ for the RIPE database
 * Source: _name_, _id_
 * Valid values: RIPE, TEST